pmenage/volunteering-app/README.md

 ##Frameworks

-Frameworks used:
+Frameworks:
 - AngularJS
 - UI Bootstrap

 This page is intended to fit in a larger AngularJS project.
 It uses UI Bootstrap to prevent using jQuery, as AngularJS already uses jqLite.

+Libraries:
+- angular-messages.js (Helps write messages for forms)

+##Notes

+The values of the form are ready to be stored, as it can be seen in the console.
+All the pictures and videos are free for commercial use.